Arjun8242/Calvin-Klein-project/README.md

 # calvinklein-clone
+hello everyone
-this is my first project using HTML, CSS , and some JS of rhe clone of calvin klein website
+this is my first ever project of cloning the website of calvin klein for this i have used HTML,CSS and a little bit of javascript.
+Thank you.